schmentle/go-swagger-auth-form/Readme.md

 ## Usage

 Example of using this package in a Go Fiber app.
-You can find the full code here.
+You can find the full code over https://github.com/schmentle/swagger-auth-example.

 ```go
 import (